dmison/workshop/learn-js/_steps/step6-functions.markdown

 console.log(getMessage(color, elementId));
 ```

 Save it and test it in the browser.
-See how the return value from `getMessage` is passed back to `console.log`
+See how the return value from `getMessage` is “passed back” to `console.log`

 [INSERT SCREENSHOT]